Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Acknowledgments

 \section{Acknowledgments}

 We thank \citet{Carter2019} for openly sharing their code and data.
 We thank \anonymize{Rolf Groenwold} for helpful comments on a draft of the manuscript.
+We thank the associate editor and two anonymous referees for constructive and helpful comments that greatly improved the manuscript.
 Our acknowledgment of these individuals does not imply their endorsement of this article.